-To help you get the most from your web protection software, the TRITON Manager includes several types of user assistance:
+To help you get the most from your web protection software, the Forcepoint Security Manager includes several types of user assistance:

 1 An (i) icon accompanies many important product features.
 Position your mouse over this icon for a brief explanation of the feature.
 2 For many tasks, help text appears directly on the page, providing usage guidelines or other pointers for using a tool or field.
 3 The Find Answers tool in the right shortcut pane contains links to instructions, solutions, videos, technical papers, webinars, and other information relevant to the current page.
 It also includes a Search field that you can use to locate additional information on the eSupport website.
-4 The Phelp - button provides access to detailed information about each page in the TRITON Manager, often including step-by-step usage instructions.
-Click Help , then select Explain This Page .
+4 For detailed information about each page in the Security Manager, often with step- by-step usage instructions, click Help , then select Explain This Page .
 5 To browse the Administrator Help, click Help , and then select Contents .
 The Help system is displayed in a separate tab or browser window.
-For a printer-friendly version of the Help system in PDF format, click the \mathbb{E} icon in the Help toolbar.
+For a printer-friendly version of the Help system in PDF format, click the 🔁 icon in the Help toolbar.